 Figure ES-3.
-The potential $CO_2$ removal by 2050 for four major removal approaches depends strongly on the rate of development.
+The potential CO_2 removal by 2050 for four major removal approaches depends strongly on the rate of development.
 Forest management and soil-based interventions can begin in the near term, resulting in a large cumulative impact by 2050.
 BiCRS and DACS are likely to develop more slowly due to permitting requirements and the need for capital investments, but by 2050 (Figure ES-4), their annual rates will be large.
-Shaded areas show the relative amount of cumulative $CO_2$ removed, whereas vertical height indicates the relative annual rates of CO2-removal in a given year.
-See Chapter 8 - Cross-Cutting for additional detail.
+Shaded areas show the relative amount of cumulative CO_2 removed, whereas vertical height indicates the relative annual rates of CO_2 -removal in a given year See Chapter 8 - Cross-Cutting for additional detail.

 Figure ES-4.
-Representative 2050 supply curve for 1 billion tonnes of CO2 removal per year in the United States, calculated from a highresolution, county-level analysis.
+Representative 2050 supply curve for 1 billion tonnes of CO_2 removal per year in the United States, calculated from a high-resolution, county-level analysis.
 Amounts are ordered by estimated cost and constrained by resource availability, land use and energy supply.
 All costs include capital, operation, transportation, life-cycle costs and carbon impacts.
-Forest management potential is calculated for only 3 regions of the US (northeast, western, southeast).
-For commodity-cropland soils, we focused on cover crops, perennial field borders, and perennial carbon crops.
-For BiCRS, waste and crop biomass could be used for many national priorities-(A), a subset of the biomass is allocated to sustainable aviation fuel (SAF) (17.5 billion gallons per year) and the remainder optimized for CO2 removal; (B) biomass is optimized for $CO_2$ removal only; (C) biomass optimized for SAF (28 billion gallons per year).
-The technical potential capacity for DACS is larger than displayed, nearly 14 billion tonnes of CO2 per year at less than \$250/tonne.
-The integrated area of all bars gives the total cost for 1 billion tonnes of CO2 removal per year.
+Forest management potential (green) is calculated for only 3 regions of the US (northeast, western, southeast).
+For commodity-cropland soils (yellow), we focused on cover crops, perennial field borders, and perennial carbon crops.
+For BiCRS (purple), waste and crop biomass could be used for many national priorities-in (A), a subset of the biomass supply is allocated to sustainable aviation fuel (SAF) (17.5 billion gallons per year) and the remainder modeled to minimize carbon-removal cost; in (B) biomass use is optimized for CO_2 removal (with no SAF); in (C) we optimized for 28 billion gallons per year of SAF.
+The capacity for direct air capture with storage (DACS, blue) is larger than displayed; DACS technical potential is nearly 14 billion tonnes of CO_2 per year at less than \$250/tonne.
+The integrated area of all bars gives the total cost for 1 billion tonnes of CO_2 removal per year.